SheCodesAustralia/workshopcontent/content/html_and_css/2_elements/1_headings.md

 To break up the page into further sections, we can use the rest of the heading elements, `h2`, `h3`, `h4`, `h5` and `h6`.

+`h1` is used for the title of our page, for example, “About Us”.
+`h2` headings are often used for sections (e.g. Mission, Values, Vision) and so on.
+A sub-heading under ‘Values’ would use an `h3` heading element.

 For example:

 ```html